Is An MPH Worth It?

 • Sociomedical sciences: health promotion specialist, policy planner, health education specialist

-• Global health: evaluation planner, communicable disease specialist, health educator
+• Global health: evaluation planner, communicable disease specialist, health educator, global health specialist

 • Population and family health: HIV specialist, maternal and family health educator